forval13/easy-guac/README.md

-# my_remote_access
+# my-guac
-Apache Guacamole Docker image with extensions
+Quick deployment of Apache Guacamole from Docker images.